How to Clean Mirrors?

 For cleaning purposes, you should use a soft and clean cloth.
-Make sure that this cloth doesn’t contain any dust or lint and don’t apply too much pressure when cleaning dust from the surface of the mirror.
+Make sure that this cloth doesn’t contain any dust or lint.
+Don’t apply too much pressure when cleaning dust from the surface of the mirror.
 People also use cotton pads for this purpose and you might want to do the same to protect your mirror.

 Doing this will leave marks on the mirror and cause small scratches.
 Instead, you should spray your cleaning agent on a clean and soft cloth and then gently wipe the mirror with it.
 This is valid for rubbing alcohol or any soft cleaner that doesn’t contain chemicals.

 In some cases, you might not have any stains or ugly marks on your mirror, but just dust and dirt which accumulated with the passing of time.
-To remove this dust, you can also use a microfiber towel and apply little pressure when wiping the surface of the mirror.
+To remove this dust, you can also use a microfiber towel.
+Apply little pressure when wiping the surface of the mirror.
 Once the dust is removed, you can go ahead and use a soft cleaning product to make your mirror sparkle again.

 Vinegar is a popular solution used for different types of cleaning tasks.
 You can clean a lot of items in your house using vinegar, but when it comes to mirrors, just don’t do it.
 This substance is acidic in nature and can instantly damage the soft surface of your mirror, causing rough edges, streaks, and scratches.

 At the same time, never use any other acidic solution such as lemon juice, alkali cleaning products or solutions containing abrasives.
-Some homeowners use steel wool to clean mirrors but this is a recipe for disaster as this item can easily scratch the mirror.
+Some homeowners use steel wool to clean mirrors.
+But it is a recipe for disaster as this item can easily scratch the mirror.